GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 ### Hybrid

-This is meta-DB persistence layer.
-The main role of it to add abstraction layer to help split data between DBs.
-It can be used to resolve for example next issue:
+The hybrid persistence mechanism is a meta-DB persistence layer.
+The main role of it is to add an abstraction layer to help split data between DBs.
+For example, it could be used to resolve these issues:

-1. Store expired entries in another DB to reduce main DB size.
-Example id_token which need for end_session endpoint
+1. Store expired entries in a separate DB to reduce the main DB's size.
+For example, an id_token needed for the end_session endpoint
-1. Store modifications history
+1. Store modification history
 1. Use LDAP to store users data
-1. Etc.
+1. and numerous other needs.

 This module combines other persistence layers.
-Hence all used layers should have right configuration.
-This module uses configuration specified in `/etc/gluu/conf/gluu-hybrid.properties`.
-Here is sample file:
+Hence all used layers should be correctly configured.
+This module uses the configuration specified in `/etc/gluu/conf/gluu-hybrid.properties`.
+The following is a sample file:

 ```
 storages: couchbase, ldap